BognaGondek/bognagondek/README.md

-**I am a second-degree student of Computer Science, specializing in Machine Learning.**\
+I am a recent Computer Science graduate from Gdańsk University of Technology with hands-on experience in Python.
+I am passionate about learning new technologies, expanding my skill set, and taking on challenges that push me to grow.
 Open to collaborations.\
 LinkedIn account: www.linkedin.com/in/bogna-gondek.